Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 } GetTreeResponse;
 ~~~

-The request optionally contains a `tree_size` query parameter, containing the
+The request optionally contains a `tree_size` query parameter containing the
 size of the most recent tree head that has been observed by the client.
 If
 present, `tree_size` MUST be the size of a tree head that was published less
 than or equal to `max_behind` milliseconds in the past.